slowbot/hsa-docs/needs.md

 ---

-### Content Strategy
+## <a name="content-strategy"></a>Content Strategy

 Content Strategy is the principle of systematically organizing all elements of the website, including the body copy, images, links, media and more.
 It ensures that content is consistent in voice and tone to reflect the overall mission of the agency.
 It is relevant, up-to-date and considers users literacy level and culture.
 Content should be organized in a way that is searchable and accessible.
 Providing good governance is essential in maintenance and sustainability.
 A clear content strategy may also engage with the public through social media.

-A Successful Content Strategy is:
+**A Successful Content Strategy is:**

-Relevant
+* Relevant
-Organise information so that it speaks to user needs:
+* Organise information so that it speaks to user needs:
-Delivers on what users are coming to the website for Is accessible how users want to engage with content Helps the user make informed choices
+* Delivers on what users are coming to the website for
+* Is accessible how users want to engage with content
+* Helps the user make informed choices
-Current
+* Current
-Regularly update content on the website and label each page by date it was updated Allows users to trust the website content as an accurate source of information Becomes the authoritative shared resource that clients, CBOs and HSA employees use for information Makes use of social media to communicate important updates Considerate of literacy level
+* Regularly update content on the website and label each page by * date it was updated
+* Allows users to trust the website content as an accurate source of information
+* Becomes the authoritative shared resource that clients, CBOs and HSA employees use for information
+* Makes use of social media to communicate important updates
+* Considerate of literacy level
-Reading level
+* Reading level
-Digital readiness
+* Digital readiness
-Consistent
+* Consistent
-Multiple content authors create content with one voice for a consistent experience for the user from page to page staff within the agency know who is responsible for developing, and publishing content and who is responsible for maintaining the site.
+* Multiple content authors create content with one voice for a consistent experience for the user from page to page
+* staff within the agency know who is responsible for developing, and publishing content and who is responsible for maintaining the site.

-Why it Matters
+### Why it Matters

 Content strategy makes communication clear, expected and consistent.
 A content strategy makes it easy to develop and update content, a streamlined workflow that spells out who is responsible for creating content and where and how a user interacts with the content.
 Good governance is essential in the sustainability and management of content creation.

-How to Fix It
+### How to Fix It

-Develop a Content Strategy Guide that is the source for how content is shaped for communicating with the public through the website and social media.
+* Develop a Content Strategy Guide that is the source for how content is shaped for communicating with the public through the website and social media.
-The guide should be textbook for staff tutorials for developing content and a a quick resource guide for all HSA staff to confirm their content meets HSA standards.
+* The guide should be textbook for staff tutorials for developing content and a a quick resource guide for all HSA staff to confirm their content meets HSA standards.
-Explain social media etiquette and protocols outlining acceptable posting behavior.
+* Explain social media etiquette and protocols outlining acceptable posting behavior.
 Address who is responsible for social media posting, monitoring and communicating with the public through authorized platforms.
-Outline responsibility of content approval and publishing process to establish ownership so that content conforms to the guide and the publishing schedule adhered.
+* Outline responsibility of content approval and publishing process to establish ownership so that content conforms to the guide and the publishing schedule adhered.

 See “Further Reading” section at the bottom of the Content Strategy first draft for comparative research and guidelines

-Content Strategy guidelines:
+**Content Strategy guidelines:**

-content creation  (source)
+* content creation  (source)
-Content development
+* Content development
-Editorial strategy for types of content
+* Editorial strategy for types of content
-Content voice or style
+* Content voice or style
-Content management strategy
+* Content management strategy
-publishing
+* publishing
-content authors
+* content authors
-content deadlines
+* content deadlines
-maintainance
+* maintainance
-Structuring content (source)
+* Structuring content (source)
-Metadata
+* Metadata
-Search engine optimization
+* Search engine optimization
-Content channel distribution
+* Content channel distribution
-Examples of content strategy:
+* Examples of content strategy:
-Hawaii Content Style Guide
+* Hawaii Content Style Guide
-Philly Content Style Guide
+* Philly Content Style Guide
-Oakland Answers Content Style Guide
+* Oakland Answers Content Style Guide

+---

-Website Transparency
+## <a name="website-transparency"></a>Website Transparency

-“We are all doing different things for the same people and they don’t know to go to a different site and that’s a shame.”
+> “We are all doing different things for the same people and they don’t know to go to a different site and that’s a shame.”
 —Community Based Organization

-“People are mistrustful of the system, for lots of good reasons actually, it would be nice if we could be transparent with them.”
+> “People are mistrustful of the system, for lots of good reasons actually, it would be nice if we could be transparent with them.”
 —HSA Program Leadership

-“It’s a complex system because of requirements.
+> “It’s a complex system because of requirements.
 The way that families are moved through the system, it’s hard for them to understand.”
 —HSA Program Leadership

 Transparency sets expectations for who is responsible for what, knowing when things will happen, what part of the process a client is currently in and what the nexts steps are.
 By making the overall process of engaging with the SF HSA visible, users know what to expect at each step along the way to services.

 The experience and process of using the HSA website should be clear and easy to navigate.
 Community forums with HSA Clients and Community Based Organizations (CBOs) reflect how transparency would improve their experience.
 This need is articulated by a client who shared how HSA could be improved with a website that has “Clarity on next steps from being a user of services.”

-Why It Matters:
+### Why It Matters:

 Transparency creates clarity on the process and trust with the agency by making it clear what part of the process clients are currently in, what happens next, what each party is responsible for getting to the next step.
 In two forums held with current clients of HSA services there was feedback saying that the experience of engaging with the HSA on the public facing website would be improved if the website was able to “allow you to make changes to your case via the website” and “show the information and explain exactly changes to benefits or what is missing.”
 Clients also had a hard time using the website and felt that “HSA should add a tech support service group, showing clients how to use these services online!”

-How to Fix It:
+###  How to Fix It:

 Clearly Showing the User Journey*

 Creating a user journey maps how services work, who is involved and what happens when.
 A User Journey takes place over a series of steps which may include: Awareness of a service; Accessing a service or being enrolled; Receiving services; Maintaining, Reapplying or Repeating service and Exiting.
 These steps may take place through the online, in person, over the phone, via mail or a combination of a number of these.

 *note: the user journey of a service may in-part be distinctly for different types of programs.
 For example: the process of reporting child abuse versus applying for food assistance; not focusing on eligibility.

-Examples
+**Examples
-Client Journey Map from SF Dept of Tech’s Homeless Navigation Center (HNC) workshop / full report pdf NYC infographic
+* Client Journey Map from SF Dept of Tech’s Homeless Navigation Center (HNC) workshop / full report pdf
+* NYC infographic
-SF Business Portal
+* SF Business Portal
 http://businessportal.sfgov.org/
- Create a Business Plan Step by Step http://businessportal.sfgov.org/start/finance-your-business Visibility into where you are at in the process Provide context based on where users are in the process Give options to help make the right choices.
+ Create a Business Plan Step by Step http://businessportal.sfgov.org/start/finance-your-business
+* Provide context based on where users are in the process
+* Give options to help make the right choices.
-Connect users/customers to resources along the journey Visibility on when your request will be processed
+* Connect users/customers to resources along the journey
+* Visibility on when your request will be processed

 Tutorials
 Step-by-step tutorials are another option in increasing client engagement and transparency.
 By detailing the process, clients are able to understand the steps and  better prepare for when problems might arise.